AdiiiC/AdiiiC/README.md

 - 👋 Hi, I’m @AdiiiC
-- 👀 I’m interested in Data Science and AIML
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Basic ML concepts
 - 🤝 I’m looking to collaborate on ML projects
 - 📫 How to reach me ...